Student attacks school employee after Nintendo Switch taken away | News Channel 3-12

 The arrest report said the teen was “becoming violent” while speaking to them after the incident and had to be taken to another location.

 “Creating a safe learning and working environment on our campuses is critical.
-Violence is never an appropriate reaction,” Flagler Coundy Schools Superintendent Cathy Mittelstadt said in the sheriff’s office’s media release,
+Violence is never an appropriate reaction,” Flagler County Schools Superintendent Cathy Mittelstadt said in the sheriff’s office’s media release.

 CNN left a phone message with the family of the student but has not heard back.